percona/postgresql-docs/docs/yum.md

 # Install Percona Distribution for PostgreSQL on Red Hat Enterprise Linux and derivatives

-This document describes how to install Percona Server for PostgreSQL from Percona repositories on RPM-based distributions such as Red Hat Enterprise Linux and compatible derivatives..
+This document describes how to install Percona Distribution for PostgreSQL from Percona repositories on RPM-based distributions such as Red Hat Enterprise Linux and compatible derivatives.

 ## Platform Specific Notes